 10. Groups and multi-room Pro

-Groups link two or more HEOS speakers so they play the same audio in sync.
+A synced group links two or more speakers of the same family (HEOS with HEOS, or Sonos with Sonos) so they play the same audio in sync.
 To create one:

 - Open the Groups tab in the sidebar.